 Consider the role of Padraig O’Malley, who holds the Moakley Chair of Peace and Reconciliation.
 Last spring he hosted, here on campus, a forum on divided cities, with delegations from four such riven areas.
 He actually got the leaders of the divided cities in Serbia and Kosovo to agree to co-host next year’s inaugural meeting of the Forum for Cities in Transition.
 Padraig received the Liberal International Freedom award at the European Parliament in Brussels, recognizing his contribution to peace and democracy throughout the world.
 This is indeed our urban mission with a global perspective!

-Closer to home, but again looking to expand our international role, we have established an Office of International and Transnational Affairs under Professor Eunsook Hyun.
+Closer to home, but again looking to expand our international role, we have established an Office of Global Programs under Professor Eunsook Hyun.
 She and her staff will help enrich the international elements of our teaching, research, and service.

 Think about our work in the vital area of water security and our ever-widening partnership projects with universities in New Delhi, Tel Aviv, Glasgow, and beyond.
 Collaborations can inform and enrich us and our partners alike.
 We can benchmark what we’re doing with best practices elsewhere and set stretch goals to pursue, remembering always that pioneering insights, experience, and knowledge can flow in both directions.
 In this and other ways, we can be a driving force to help our city and its region become a preeminent laboratory for programs and projects.
 Faculty and students working with colleagues here and abroad on locally-driven solutions to shared challenges is an essential part of our urban mission.

 The motto of the Atlantic Rim Network, a 1990’s initiative in Boston for international collaboration, was “global problems, local solutions, regional connections.”
 This is what I mean by an urban mission with a global perspective.